syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining group header

-The [header](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#header) property is used to set the name for each group header.
+You can use the [header](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroup/#header) property to set the name for each group header.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}